lyoganathan/lyoganathan.github.io/_pages/about.md

 ## Work:

 Currently I'm a data analyst at SiriusXM.
-Im on the CRM team and use statistics and machine learning to build, train, and deploy models to target customers.
-I also work on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.
+Im on the CRM team and I work on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.
+I also use statistics and machine learning to build, train, and deploy models to target customers.

 ## Academic Background: